 Individuals are nominated by their classmates and from this a shortlist is created.
 The children are then given that shortlist to vote from and the Little Stars are elected, before being awarded their Little Star caps in a special assembly.

-Annual Cranbourne Conference
+Cranbourne Cluster Conference

 Every year Cranbourne Secondary School hosts the Cranbourne Cluster Conference.